Gaseous fire suppression: Safety precautions

-Room Integrity Testing
+Room integrity testing

-Room Integrity Testing (RIT) is also required in conjunction with gas fire suppression systems.
+Room integrity testing (RIT) is also required in conjunction with gas fire suppression systems.
 RIT ensures that in the event of a fire, the room's containment is sufficient to ensure the effectiveness of the suppression system.
 RIT works by creating pressure within the room or enclosure where the suppression system has been installed and ensuring that the gas does not escape from the room so quickly that it is unable to extinguish the fire.

 Suffocation

 An extinguishing system which is primarily based on inert gases, such as CO_{2} or nitrogen, in enclosed spaces presents a risk of suffocation.
 Some incidents have occurred where individuals in these spaces have been killed by inert gas release.
 When installed according to fire codes the systems have an excellent safety record.
 To prevent such occurrences, additional life safety systems are typically installed with a warning alarm that precedes the agent release.
 The warning, usually an audible and visible alert, advises the immediate evacuation of the enclosed space.
 After a preset time, the agent starts to discharge.
 This can be paused by activating an abort switch, which pauses the countdown as long as it is activated, allowing everyone to evacuate the area.
 Accidents have also occurred during maintenance of these systems, so proper safety precautions must be taken beforehand.

-The positive pressure and / or negative caused by these gases may be sufficient to break windows and walls.
-Over / Under pressure vents are mandatory on Inert gases and may be required on synthetic agents.
+The pressure differential caused by these gases may be sufficient to break windows and walls.
+Pressure vents are mandatory on inert gases and may be required on synthetic agents.
 These are installed working on the physical strength of the protected space and vary in size.

 Accidents

-A study carried out by the Italian Workers’ Compensation Authority and the Italian Fire Brigade (Piccolo et al., 2018) reported 12 different accidents caused by inert gas fire suppression systems that in many cases have resulted in serious injuries.
+A study carried out by the Italian Workers' Compensation Authority and the Italian Fire Brigade (Piccolo et al., 2018) reported 12 different accidents caused by inert gas fire suppression systems that in many cases have resulted in serious injuries.
 From the cases analyzed, it was determined that the over pressure of inert gas systems can constitute a risk even in the presence of a system designed and built according to technical standards.
 On September 20, 2018, two people died after an inert gas leak from a fire suppression system located in the State Archives in Arezzo (Italy).
 On 8 July 2013 an explosion of Argonite cylinders tore through a Hertfordshire (U.K.) construction site, killing a plumber and injuring six other workers.

 Red Bee Media had a major incident with their broadcast playout facility in London, England, that is used by BBC Television, Channel 4, Channel 5 and ViacomCBS.
 The broadcasters upload programs and continuity links to Red Bee's servers and then broadcast to tv and online.
 On 25 September 2021 a gaseous fire suppression system at the facility was triggered, causing loss of service.
 It was found that an acoustic shock wave from the gas release nozzles had severely damaged the servers resulting in the hard drives being destroyed.